ericwoud/buildR64arch/README.md

 ```
 ./build.sh -lFx
 ```
-Then copy the bpir.img.xz to the SD card /tmp/ folder.
+Then copy the bpir.img.gz to the SD card /tmp/ folder.
 It is accessable without root.

-If using a pre-build image, rename it to `bpir.img.xz`
+If using a pre-build image, rename it to `bpir.img.gz`

 Boot the R64/R3 with the SD card with UART connected.
 When kernel starts keep 'shift E' keys pressed.
 When finised, you can reboot.